Event encourages girls to embrace STEM

 The event is open to schools, libraries, community and government organizations, homeschoolers, and independent learners across Canada.

 According to Hackergal, the number of women working in STEM fields in the last 30 years has hardly changed.
 In 1987, 20 per cent of girls would consider tech jobs.
 In 2007, that number only increased to 23 per cent.

 Of first-year STEM students aged 19 and under in undergraduate degree programs in 2010, women’s representation was dramatically low in Engineering and engineering technology (19 per cent), and Mathematics and computer and information sciences (27.6 per cent).

 Additionally, a Statistics Canada 2019 study funded by the Department for Women and Gender Equality found that generally, male STEM graduates were more likely than female STEM graduates to be employed in the field.
 And despite the fact that women now account for the majority of university graduates, they are less likely than men to hold a degree in a STEM field of study.
 According to the 2016 Census, over one-third of men (37.5 percent) with a bachelor’s degree had studied in a STEM field, compared to 15.3 per cent of women.
 And among college graduates, three in 10 men had studied in a STEM field compared to one in 10 women.

 The study presented “cultural pressures related to stereotypical gender roles (e.g., parental expectations and peer norms), a lack of self-confidence in STEM-related subjects, a lack of female role models, and preferences and interests” as possible explanations for female’s lower likelihood of selecting a STEM field of study or continuing in it.

 Changing the norm

 Hackergal aims to inspire girls across the country to explore their opportunities in STEM through a supportive learning experience for students and educators.
-At the last Hackathon in 2021, more than 450 girls registered for the event.
+More than 26,000 girls have participated in Hackathons in the past.

 Equipping girls to succeed